Diagnosing

 - Hearing test (audiometry): A test of hearing function, which measures how well the patient hears sounds and speech, is usually the first test performed to diagnose acoustic neuroma.
 The patient listens to sounds and speech while wearing earphones attached to a machine that records responses and measures hearing function.
 The audiogram may show increased "pure tone average" (PTA), increased "speech reception threshold" (SRT) and decreased "speech discrimination" (SD).

-- Brainstem auditory evoked response (BAER): This test is performed in some patients to provide information on brain wave activity as a response to clicks or tones.
+- Brainstem auditory evoked response (BAER): Historically, this test was performed in some patients to provide information on brain wave activity as a response to clicks or tones.
 The patient listens to these sounds while wearing electrodes on the scalp and earlobes and earphones.
-The electrodes pick up and record the brain's response to these sounds.
+The electrodes pick up and record the brain's response to these sounds, but these tests have been shown to be less accurate in diagnosing acoustic neuromas than MRI.